mfazari/FizzBuzz/README.md

 ## Introduction

-The following project implements the FizzBuzz problem in C# while using a clean code approach
+The following project implements the FizzBuzz problem in C# while using a clean code approach.

 ## FizzBuzz Explanation